-Experience the best of the renowned Inca sites on our full day Super Sacred Valley Tour.
-Unlike our regular Sacred Valley Tour, Super Sacred Valley Tour takes you to Chinchero, Pisac, Maras Moray and Ollantaytambo.
+Experience the best of the renowned Inca sites on our full-day Super Sacred Valley Tour.
+You will get an in-depth insight into the Inca civilisation on this Chinchero, Pisac, Maras Moray Ollantaytambo tour.

-Accompanied by a local English speaking tour guide, you will discover many astonishing facts and an in depth detail about Incas and the archaeological sites.
+Accompanied by a local English-speaking tour guide, you will discover many astonishing facts and in-depth detail about the Incas and the archaeological sites.

-Just as Machu Picchu, Sacred Valley too played a vital role during Inca civilization.
+Just as Machu Picchu, Sacred Valley too played a vital role during the Inca civilisation.
 It was here that they produced different crops.
 Some sites held religious supremacy and were often used for ceremonial purposes.

-Chinchero is a small village near the city of Cusco.
-Sadly, this village is often overlooked by travellers.
-It houses beautiful agricultural terraces and a white washed church.
+Chinchero is a small Andean village near the city of Cusco.
+Sadly, this village is often overlooked by travelers.
+It houses beautiful agricultural terraces and a white-washed church.
 The church was built by Spanish conquistadors on the remains of the royal palace of Tupac Yupanqui.

 The terraces and aqueducts which were built by him are in use even today.